sph-mn/sph-db/readme.md

 # about

-sph-db is a database as a shared library for records and relations.

-it is new, please try it and report any issues
+sph-db is a database as a shared library for records and relations. sph-db is in beta as of 2018-08, please try it and report any issues

 * [design](http://sph.mn/c/view/si)
 * license: lgpl3+

 # project goals
 * a minimal embeddable database to store records without having to construct high-level query language strings for each query
-* graph-like relations without having to manage many-to-many tables
+* graph-like relations without having to manage junction tables

 # features
 ## data model
-* nodes that can be in relations to build a graph
+* records that act as nodes and can be in relations to build a graph
 * nodes have identifiers for random access. they are of custom type, similar to table rows in relational databases, and indexable
 * relations are directed, labeled, unidirectionally ordered and small